AckerlyXu/heima/articles/cloud-services/cloud-services-dotnet-diagnostics-performance-counters.md

 Azure has support to create and modify custom performance counters for web roles and worker roles.
 The counters may be used to track and monitor application-specific behavior.
 You can create and delete custom performance counter categories and specifiers from a startup task, web role, or worker role with elevated permissions.

+>[!NOTE]
->[AZURE.NOTE] Code that makes changes to custom performance counters must have elevated permissions to run.
+> Code that makes changes to custom performance counters must have elevated permissions to run.
 If the code is in a web role or worker role, the role must include the tag <Runtime executionContext="elevated" /> in the ServiceDefinition.csdef file for the role to initialize properly.

 You can send custom performance counter data to Azure storage using the diagnostics agent.